Oneida Child Care Service Programs

 How to Apply

 Please contact the Child Care Services Program at 920-490-3939 or 1-800-216-3216 to review services, guidelines and funding options that may meet the needs of your family.
-Services provided include: Wisconsin Shares Child Care Subsidy Program, Child Care Development Fund, and Respite Care.
-Our office also offers a two-hour drop-in children center for individuals who have appointments/meetings at the Oneida Social Service Buildings.
-There is also opportunity for individuals to obtain a child care certification to become a provider.
+Services provided include Wisconsin Shares Child Care Subsidy Program Child Care Development Fund.
+Our office also offers a two-hour drop-in child care center for individuals who have appointments/meetings at the Ka^nikuhli-Yo Family Center There is also opportunity for individuals to obtain a child care certification to become a provider.

 CCDF Child Care Services Program Application: